jhadev/use-form-demo/README.md

 /*
   If the key in state matches one of these types it will be used as the type for the input field.
-  If it does not match and no option is passed for type in an options object for that specific input field, the type will default to 'text'.
+  If it does not match and no type is specified that specific input field, the type will default to 'text'.
 */
 ```